TheAllenChou/units/README.md

 ## Units

 Units is a library that provides convenient macros to define custom type-safe unit types with custom literals.
-Basica unit types can be defined and used to define derived types using mathematical relationships, including division and multiplication (more relationships are WIP).
+Basic unit types can be defined and used to define derived types using mathematical relationships, including division and multiplication (more relationships are WIP).

 This repository contains two projects:
   * units: Core library (two header files).